QA-Learning/design-pattern-taiko/README.md

 * Click on Install Wordpress

 ## Run first test
-* Update username and passowrd in login.spec.js
+* Update username and password in login.spec.js
 * Run `npm test` in another terminal

 **Congratulations!!!
 You have successfully run your first test.**